TruongTuyen/WordPress-Guide-Lines/README.md

 ## Categories Display: ##
   1. Themes should display all of the user-selected categories for a post.
 There's no real design limitation in this theme where this should be limited to a single category.
   2. Additionally, you don't need the category code in content-page.php because pages don't support categories.
-## Post Date:##
+## Post Date: ##
 Because you're using the core the_date() function, the date will not be output when multiple posts have the same date on the page.
 It's only output for the first post.
 Following posts show "Date: ". o	Instead, use echo get_the_date().
-## Stying Avatars:##
+## Stying Avatars: ##
 Avatars in comments are stretched.
 They're currently set at 32 x 32 px, but the theme stretches them to much larger.
 See screenshot.
 ## Stying Galleries: ##
 When using the [gallery] shortcode, it's not adhering to the columns it's supposed to be in.
 The screenshot should be 3 columns.
 Instead, everything is lined up in a single column.
 ## Outputting tags and categories : ##
 When outputting post tags and categories, use an appropriate core function, such as get_the_term_list(): https://codex.wordpress.org/Function_Reference/get_the_term_list
 ## Styling: Lists in comment text : ##
-Make sure to account for <ul> and <ol> lists when used within comment text.
+Make sure to account for &lt;ul&gt; and &lt;ol&gt; lists when used within comment text.
 Right now, the lists items are missing bullets and have huge left margins.
 See screenshot.
 ## Missing pingbacks/trackbacks : ##
 Themes must support all core comment types (comment, pingback, and trackback).
 It'd be even better if it supported custom comment types too (though not a requirement anywhere). o	Make sure to account for pingbacks and trackbacks too.